isulovsky/pythonWave/README.md

 Simple python tool for post-processing of an arbitrary surface waves from time to frequency domain.
-JONSWAP spectrum is used for synthetic wave series, adjust accordingly to your needs.
+The purpose of this repository is  based on a) scarcity of open-source tools for such operations b) the reconstruction is not as straightforward as you might expected from the literature in ocean engineering.
+Currently, JONSWAP spectrum is used for synthetic wave series so adjust accordingly to your needs.
 ![waves](https://github.com/user-attachments/assets/4127f508-1938-4d20-bdd8-f9c61b36da8e)